 Taxes and other revenues collected for these services are not pooled, so that any funds unspent in that particular service stay with that service and go towards funding future costs of that service alone.

 Services are generally financed through a combination of annual tax requisitions, user fees, government grants, savings and/or debt in the case of capital infrastructure upgrades.

 Our Accounts Payable department needs 15-30 business days to process an approved invoice.
 An approved invoice is one that displays an authorized Regional District purchase order or contract number and must be reviewed and approved by the authorizing department manager.
 If there is no purchase order listed on the invoice or if further authorization is required, then the process may be delayed.

-Goods and services with a value ranging from $25,000 to $75,000 net of taxes are acquired by administration after a process involving the invitation of three (3) bids based on known ability and experience.
+Goods and services with a value ranging from $25,000 to $75,000 net of taxes ($200,000 for construction) are acquired by administration after a process involving the invitation of three (3) bids based on known ability and experience.
 Below this range of values, goods are acquired by administration on a best possible value basis using best practices for procurement.
-If you are interested in being included in an invitation to bid or as a supplier otherwise, contact the Director of Finance at 250-377-8673 or email@example.com.
+If you are interested in being included in an invitation to bid or as a supplier otherwise, contact the Director of Finance at 250-377-8673 or firstname.lastname@example.org.

 Unlike municipalities, regional districts do not have direct taxing authority.
 Instead, they rely on BC’s Surveyor of Taxes to collect their taxes from property owners in the electoral areas and from member municipalities.
 Regional districts inform the Surveyor of Taxes and member municipalities of the amount of taxes required to meet the annual budget, which is approved by the regional board each year at the end of March.
 The tax money is then collected by the Surveyor of Taxes and the member municipalities and is forwarded to the regional district.